kjestradag/PAP/README.md

   **About variables that PATT optionally needs:**

-  GENOME= "genome.fasta" # Fasta file of genome that we want to annotate.
-Default: "genome.fasta"

   PROTREF= "protein.faa" # Fasta file of the reference proteins that we want to transfer or annotate in our genome.
 Default: "protein.faa"

-  PREFIX= "prefix" # Output file prefix.
-Default: "mySpecies"

-  NEWPREFIX= "prefix_" # Prefix name we want for the proteins/transcripts in the our genome.
-We suggest ending in "_" for aesthetics.
-Default: "{PREFIX}_"

-  OLDPREFIX= "prefix" # Prefix that the proteins have in the faa to be transferred.
-Perl regular expressions are accepted ex: "^\S+gene[^_|\s]+".
-PATT generates new names of the transferred proteins keeping all(default) or a part of the original annotated protein identifier.
-Default: "=gene". ex: if the names of the proteins to be transferred have this form "tsol_\d+", my variable can be OLDPREFIX= "=genetsol_" and the new names will be "mySpecies_\d+"

 ## Output files

 The output of RaPDTool produces 4 files: